-Experts at the NYU Langone Fertility Center may prescribe medications that induce or enhance ovulation.
+Our fertility experts at locations including NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York may prescribe medications that induce or enhance ovulation.
 Also known as fertility drugs, these medications can stimulate the ovaries to release multiple eggs during a menstrual cycle, which is sometimes called controlled ovarian hyperstimulation, or superovulation.
 This can improve the likelihood that one or more eggs become fertilized, which can increase the odds of pregnancy.

 Your doctor determines which medication and how much to prescribe based on your individual needs.
 Common medications taken orally include clomiphene citrate (Clomid®) and letrozole (Femara®).
 Both are administered for approximately five days, beginning on the third or fifth day of your menstrual cycle.
 They tend to produce one to three mature eggs, or oocytes, per cycle.
-After taking the medication, the ovulatory response is usually monitored by several blood tests and ultrasound examinations at the Fertility Center.
+After taking the medication, the ovulatory response is usually monitored by several blood tests and ultrasound examinations.

 Injectable medications used to stimulate superovulation include gonadotropins, hormones that are typically administered by daily shots for 8 to 10 consecutive days, starting on day 2 of a woman’s menstrual cycle.
 Our experts can teach you how to give yourself an injection at home.

 Superovulation caused by injectable medications is generally a stronger form of fertility treatment than medications taken orally.
-It requires more frequent visits to the Fertility Center for ovarian monitoring.
+It requires more frequent doctor visits for ovarian monitoring.
 This monitoring is performed to prevent an excess number of eggs from developing and being released from the ovaries at the same time.